niente010/MDEF_website/docs/term1/ExtendedIntelligences.md

     ![](../images/EI01.GIF){: .image-45-size-right }
     <div style="clear: both;"></div>

-    The first two pieces that I selected have two completely different purposes: a letter from the Future of Life Institute, dated 2015, addressing the risks of AI development for war applications, and the game-robot Aibo from Sony.
+    The first two pieces that I selected have two completely different purposes: a ==letter from the Future of Life Institute==, dated 2015, addressing the risks of AI development for war applications, and the ==game-robot Aibo== from Sony.
 I’ve chosen this contrast because it proved to me that the line between fascination and fear for technology is very thin, and it also exposes how technology is never impartial or neutral as we tend to think.
     It’s interesting, and sometimes scary, that similar technical advancements are in some cases directed towards ==purposes of violence, power, and control==, and at the same time as tools for ==empathy and playfulness==.
 Aibo also demonstrates our sensitivity towards the ==design== of these artifacts, since an aesthetic that focuses its attention on the eyes allows us to empathize more with it, influencing us with the ==Kawaii effect==; military robots from Boston Dynamics surely evoke different feelings from their design.

     The letter from 2015 is not a dystopian-future fear, as a similar event was repeated in May 2023 with the 22-words ==“Statement on AI Risk”==, signed by AI scientists, policymakers, and journalists to warn about the risk of extinction that AI could lead to: